 COVID-19 is highly contagious and continues to spread around the United States and the globe.
-Because it is a new disease in humans, our immune systems have not yet developed any defenses against it.
+Because it is a new disease in humans, our immune systems had not previously developed any defenses against it.
+The availability of vaccines that protect against COVID-19 has changed that.

 There are currently three vaccines authorized for Emergency Use Authorization in the U.S. to prevent coronavirus disease (COVID-19).
 Vaccines help protect us by providing immunity without having to get sick.
 Medical experts around the globe continue actively researching potential vaccinations that may lessen or prevent illness from COVID-19.
 The National Institutes of Health provides the public up-to-date information on several vaccines trials that have launched.
 For science-based information to help you stay informed about the safety and availability of the COVID-19 vaccine visit our COVID-19 Vaccine Tracker.

-Steps to protect yourself from possible infection include:
+Steps to protect yourself from possible infection until you are fully vaccinated* include:

 - Maintain social distance.
 The best way to prevent COVID-19 is to avoid being exposed to the virus.
 Until you are fully vaccinated, keep at least six feet from people who don’t live in your home when you are out in the community.